italiangrid/storm/documentation/sysadmin-guide/1.11.3/index.md

 |:------------------|:------------------|
 |	be.xmlrpc.host			|	Backend hostname.
 Default is **localhost**
 |	be.xmlrpc.port			|	XML-RPC server port running on the Backend machine.<br/>Default is **8080**
+|	be.xmlrpc.token	|	Token used for communicating with the backend service.
+Mandatory, has no default
 |	be.xmlrpc.path			|	XML-RPC server path.
 Default is **/RPC2**
 |	be.xmlrpc.check.ascii	|	Flag to enable/disable ASCII checking on strings to be sent via XML-RPC.
 Default is **true**